 identifying risks related to central government finances and the state’s financial management,

-assessing the link of social security expenses to the development of general government finances.
+assessing the link between social security expenses and the development of general government finances.

-An audit is also underway to examine the extent to which the objectives set for the reforms of student financial aid in 2011, 2014 and 2017 have been achieved, whether the reforms have had unforeseen impacts, and on what kind of knowledge base the impact assessments of the reforms have been based.
-As a result of the reforms, the conditions for student financial aid have been tightened, incentives for the use of student loans have been increased, and students have become eligible for the all-year housing allowance scheme.
+An audit is also underway to examine the extent to which the objectives set for the reforms of student financial aid in 2011, 2014, and 2017 have been achieved, whether the reforms have had unforeseen impacts, and on what kind of knowledge base the impact assessments of the reforms have been based.
+As a result of these reforms, the conditions for student financial aid have been tightened, incentives for the use of student loans have been increased, and students have become eligible for the all-year housing allowance scheme.
 The audit will be completed in spring 2022.

 Employment and entrepreneurship